 But let’s set that aside for a moment.
 The report also fails to account for the CIA’s Marble Framework tool—leaked to the public by WikiLeaks in its “Vault 7” drop—that allows the agency to “mask its hacking attacks to make it look like it came from” another country, including Russia.
-Even if there was a hack (the only available evidence shows there wasn’t), the CIA could have easily been behind it and left false digital footprints that blamed Russia.
-Mueller failed to address this, as well.
+Even if there were a hack (despite the evidence cited above pointing to the contrary), the leaked information on the CIA hacking tools indicates that tools like these could be used to conduct a hack while leaving false digital footprints.
+Mueller failed to address this possibility as well.

 These are hardly minor details.
 And it should now be clear to all that exculpatory evidence is something that neither the Mueller team nor establishment media are interested in providing to the public.

 Here’s a friendly reminder that Mueller’s team couldn’t possibly have asserted, with a high degree of confidence, that the emails were actually hacked, because they didn’t even examine the DNC’s server.
 Neither did the FBI.

 It’s not inconsequential that the DNC refused to let anyone examine the server.
 The FBI just accepted the hack narrative based on the word of CrowdStrike, a firm hired by the DNC—a firm whose analyst that supposedly examined the DNC server just happened to have previously worked for none other than … Robert Mueller.